How Is COVID-19 Continuing to Impact Education in the 2020-2021 School Year?

 - Orientation and mobility (O&M) specialist

 We want to hear from ALL family members and guardians, TVIs, and O&M specialists regardless of the way in which children are or are not receiving education this fall.
-Please help us in recruiting an inclusive and diverse sample by sharing this survey opportunity with members of the Black, Indigenous, and People of Color (BIPOC) community.
+Thank you for helping us recruit an inclusive and diverse sample by sharing survey opportunities with members of the Black, Indigenous, and People of Color (BIPOC) community.

 How Are the Findings Going to be Used?